-Brands and marketers are used to reading all sorts of studies saying one thing and the opposite.
-Every once in a while there is a new theory, method or tool that intends to turn the advertising world upside-down.
-However, there will always be facts, truths and tricks that have always been valid and it will keep being so.
+Brands and marketers are used to reading all sorts of studies saying one thing and also its opposite.
+Every once in a while, there’s a new theory, method or tool that is supposed to turn the advertising world upside-down.
+However, there will always be facts, truths and tricks that are always valid.
 One of them is: your brand itself is very important.
-Have you ever heard about brand equity?
-Well, here is why identity still matters the most.
-Keep reading.
+That’s brand equity.

 What is brand equity?

-Good question.
-According to the Oxford Dictionary, brand equity is “the commercial value that derives from consumer perception of the brand name of a particular product or service, rather than from the product or service itself“.
-Another definition?
-Here is Inc.’s one: “the public’s valuation of a brand“.
+Brand equity is the commercial value that derives from consumer perception of the brand name of a particular product or service rather than from the product or service itself.
+In other words: how the public values a brand.

-Not very clear?
-Then let me rephrase.
-Brand equity is the value that consumers give to your brand.
-It is entirely a subjective thing.
-Probably no strange to economists, though.
-The subjective theory of value applies here too.
-The value of your brand is not determined by any inherent property of it, nor by the amount of labor dedicated to build it and make it succeed.
+On the one hand, this is an entirely subjective thing.
+On the other, economists might argue that the subjective theory of value applies here.
+The value of your brand is not determined by any inherent property of it, nor by the amount of labor dedicated to building it and making it succeed.
 It is determined by the importance that your brand has to your (potential) customers.

-In other words: it does not matter that your products or services are great if your audience thinks that your brand is not important or valuable.
+In other words: it doesn’t matter that your products or services are great if your audience thinks that your brand is not important or valuable.

 Your brand matters

 Your brand matters and numbers keep confirming that fact over and over again.
-Over 70% of the population is more likely to buy products of services from a brand they now.
+Over 70% of the population is more likely to buy products of services from a brand they know.

-You might be thinking: ok, “a brand they know”.
-But that does not mean necessarily that the brand has more value.
+However, knowing a brand does not mean necessarily the brand has more value.

 Brand identity is the basis of brand equity

 As you know, not everything is rational.
-Colors, forms, words… they all trigger associations that influence our perception.
+Colors, forms and words all trigger associations that influence our perception.
 Brand identity has more to do with the way people perceive a brand rather than with what the brand is.
 That’s why brand equity can’t exist without brand identity.

-Also, defining the brand’s identity is the first step to work on brand image.
-Brand image, then, triggers brand association and it is the visual vehicle to create brand awareness.
+Defining a brand’s identity is the first step to working on brand image, which triggers brand association and it is the visual vehicle to create brand awareness.
 Once there is awareness, there is perception.
-Ultimately, if the perception is positive, there is loyalty too.
+Ultimately, if the perception is positive, there is loyalty.
 When all these things are aligned and positive, the result is brand equity.

 What is brand equity?

 Brand equity is the value that customers give to a brand.
-It depends on the personal opinion of your consumers as it’s a subjective thing.
+It depends on the personal opinion of your consumersand is a subjective thing.

 How can I build brand equity?

 The best way to create a strong brand equity is by developing a robust brand identity first.
-That includes its logo, colors, messages… which contributes to the perception your brand has on its audience.
+That includes its logo, colors, message, which contribute to your audience’s perception your brand .